 Just remember, if you enter the BIOS and set the first boot device to your USB drive, you will have to undo that modification once the first boot has taken place from the Windows 10 setup.

 Otherwise, it will keep booting up from the USB drive, and you won’t make any progress with the installation process, and you will be stuck performing the same initial first part of the Windows 10 setup over and over.

 If something goes wrong: Please read my troubleshooting guide about why Windows 10 won’t install from a USB drive if you encounter problems when trying to execute this guide.

 Over time I have tested many different methods to accomplish this.
-Most of them are unnecessary unless you are running into problems caused by unconventional hardware setups.
+However, most of them are unnecessary unless you run into problems caused by unconventional hardware setups.

 Microsoft has tried to make it easy for anyone to use their tool and have Windows 10 up and running in very little time with minimal effort.